 State policymakers should prohibit the use of credit scores or reports to determine the rates or deposits of essential residential utility service.

-If state policymakers permit public utilities to require a customer to pay a security deposit because of a credit score, they should also require credit-scoring procedures to be applied uniformly to all customers and service areas and impose consumer protections, including the following:
+If state policymakers permit public utilities to require a customer to pay a security deposit because of a credit score A three-digit numerical score that estimates a consumer’s creditworthiness based on underlying information about the consumer’s borrowing history contained in his or her credit report.
+Lenders use credit scores to evaluate the possible risk of extending credit to a specific person… , they should also require credit-scoring procedures to be applied uniformly to all customers and service areas and impose consumer protections, including the following:

 - Credit scores should not be the only method of determining whether to require a security deposit.

-- Before having to pay a security deposit as a result of a credit score, applicants should have an opportunity to demonstrate creditworthiness through other means.
+- Before having to pay a security deposit as a result of a credit score A three-digit numerical score that estimates a consumer’s creditworthiness based on underlying information about the consumer’s borrowing history contained in his or her credit report.
+Lenders use credit scores to evaluate the possible risk of extending credit to a specific person… , applicants should have an opportunity to demonstrate creditworthiness through other means.

 - Utilities must disclose credit scores to all applicants required to pay a security deposit based on their score.
 The utility must also provide such applicants with the name and contact information of the entity providing the score and the rights and disclosures required by the Fair Credit Reporting Act, the Equal Credit Opportunity Act, and any state utility, credit, and collection regulations.